 From the Chairman,

-CAPPA members have also engaged Government on several issues that affect their businesses so to seek improvements and the Associations function is to link and lobby for our members in order for the business environment to improve.
+CAPPA members continue to engage Government on several issues that affect their businesses so to seek improvements and the Associations function is to link and lobby for our members in order for the business environment to improve.

 Members are encouraged by Governments continued commitment to promote agriculture and look forward to greater interaction so to be able to increase productivity, efficiency, reduce costs of doing business and remove unnecessary bureaucracy.